One of the keys when looking at golf driver distance is looking at golf swing speed.

 Using a tracker is easy to use and is shown in detail in the video below:

-Best Drills To Increase Club Head Speed
+What Are The Best Drills To Increase Club Head Speed?

 A great way to speed up your progress when looking at the importance of club head speed and trying to increase it is to focus on the best drills to increase club head speed.

 Drills are a great way to focus on isolated parts of your game whether it be driving or putting and this is no different when focusing on golf swing speed.
-You can even practice at home with a golf simulator.

 Additionally, you may wish to invest in a swing trainer to help such as the Orange Whip Swing Trainer.